Here’s How You Can Prepare For Rising Gas Prices and Taxes

 The EIA also states that seasonal demand can affect gas prices.
 In the spring and summer, after being holed up all winter, people emerge from their cocoons to do things like enjoy the outdoors and go on road trips, which means more driving.
 And if people are using more gas, then demand for fuel goes up.
 And more demand affects distribution — meaning higher prices.

 Much of the historical fluctuations in gas prices have been affected by politics.
-A look at the historical timeline of gas prices gives some insight into this:
+A look at the historical timeline of gas prices up to 2018 gives some insight into this:

 Natural disasters can also affect gas prices.
 In 2012, Hurricane Issac had a huge impact on the Gulf Coast energy structure.
 According to the EIA, 93% of the 1,287,275 barrels of crude oil that were being produced daily on the Gulf of Mexico were lost.
 Natural gas and petroleum were also affected.
 The loss drove a spike in gas prices that was approximately 20 cents above normal for that time of year.